Experienced Acupuncture Treatments in Halifax

 Elizabeth Heffelfinger invites you to learn more about the Classical Five Element Acupuncture, including the guiding philosophy, the elements themselves and how the elements work together.
-Contact Elizabeth in Halifax to schedule an initial health and lifestyle review.

 What is Classical Five Element Acupuncture?